What are Cash Investments?

 - For that reason, they are also considered as the ‘defensive’ asset which helps in reducing the volatility of the portfolio.

 Types of Cash Investments Options

-There are different types of Cash Investments Options where the investors can invest its money.
+There are different types of Cash Investments Options where the investors can invest their money.

 #1 – Money Market Instruments

 Money Market instruments are the very short-term debts and securities which are sold on money markets usually having a maturity period of less than the six months.
 Money Market instruments are highly liquid investments i.e., they can be converted into cash easily and pay interest on the investment at the variable interest rate which is slightly higher than the return earned on the cash savings account.
 The different examples of the same include commercial paper, and the Treasury bills, etc.

 Saving account is the deposit account held at the bank or the other financial institutions that provide interest on the amount deposited.
 The savings account is considered as an alternative for investment in cash by some people.
 Interest rate, however, is very minimal on these accounts.
 The interest on savings accounts depends on the bank or financial institution in which account is there.
 Some institutions may also charge fees on these accounts unless a certain average minimum monthly balance is maintained in the account

 US Government issued the Treasury bill having the par value of $ 1,000 which is for $950.
 Treasury bill is issued with the promise to pay full par value to the investor at the time of maturity.